Many are now waking up to the realisation that there might not be anything more important than our mental & physical health.

 * The New Village (Village 3.0)

 Its not a classical hippie/green movement, but its a very reasonable awakening which is based on the basic but impactful insight that:

 A. Nothing matters more than mental & physical health

 B. Being more self-reliant & self/community-sufficient in acquiring our basic needs is a more resilient & engaged strategy, that simply working for money & consuming what we need from large corporations.

 And safeguarding the quality of these needs we have mentioned is much more predictable & reliable that giving away the responsibility to larger corporations.
-They just like money a little bit too much.
+They just seem to like money a little bit too much.

 These companies do not always have a net positive on the world.
 Some do, but its very hard if you are shipping worldwide, using plastic & want to keep the price reasonable.